Trailblazer-dev/DataStructureinC/Recursion/recursion application/binaryReadme.md

-## The binary search algorithm is an efficient method for finding a target value within a sorted array.
+# The binary search algorithm is an efficient method for finding a target value within a sorted array

  It works by repeatedly dividing the search interval in half.
 Here's a step-by-step explanation of how it operates:

 ## Initial Setup: